Ambulance Victoria’s Community Hero Awards recognise and thank everyday Victorians who bravely assist someone at the scene of a medical emergency.

 From providing early CPR and defibrillation to a patient in cardiac arrest, to teaching kids about recognising an emergency and how to call Triple Zero (000) – we all have a role to play when faced with a situation where someone needs urgent medical help.

-Since the first Community Hero Awards in 2000, we have recognised nearly 250 outstanding members of the community who have truly made a difference to the lives of others.
+Since the first Community Hero Awards, we have recognised over 250 outstanding members of the community who have truly made a difference to the lives of others.

 Through sharing these stories, we also hope to inspire all Victorians to step in and do their best if they are faced with an emergency.